 To see more you have to visit some of the other sites.

 The hilltop town of Cassel dominated the area south ofDunkirk.
 You can see it from the motorways as well as from the top of the Fort des dunes.
 Some 4,000 British troops – a reinforced brigade, held the town.
 At the foot of the hills to the south east the town of Hazebrouck was defended by infantry and the village of Hondeghem by K battery RHA.
 There are plaques, monuments and graves in the locations and the course of the battle can be traced.
 One of the most poignant sites lies between Esqelbecq and Wormhoult a few kilometres north of Cassel.
-Here is the reconstructed barn where some 70plus British prisoners of war were executed by the Liebstandart SS after particular stubborn resistance defending Wormhout.
+Here is the reconstructed barn where over seventy British prisoners of war were executed by the Liebstandart SS after particular stubborn resistance defending Wormhout.

 The raid on Dieppe on August 19th, 1942 is a controversial episode in World War 2.
 An Anglo Canadian force with some 50 Americans landed around dawn in an attempt to seize and temporarily hold, the port of Dieppe.
 A few hours later the force withdrew, losing 5,000 casualties, of which around 3,600 were Canadians.
 The operation was closely studied by American as well as British commanders and played an important part in shaping how the Allied lands on D Day.

 In May 1943 Headquarters European Theatre of Operations US Army held a conference on Assault Landings in London.
 Before the US Army started to train troops to cross channel, the commanders wanted to ensure that doctrine and procedures would reflect the latest evidence from assault landings and the special circumstances of the English Channel.
 The conference started with presentations on the Dieppe Raid.
 The papers from this conference are available online (Assault Landings conference US Assault Training Centre ETO, 1943)